 The RodeLink Newsshooter system is just about the best bundle purchase you can make if you’re trying to get great audio quality and are willing to spend a bit more money.

 Rode is a reliable industry titan, meaning your audio signal will be nothing short of professional.
 The warranty is strong and reliable, and the range is significantly larger than any of the other options we found.
+The 112dB dynamic range is by far the widest of all the microphones we reviewed,

 We think the build quality of the RodeLink is absolutely fantastic.
 It has a premium feel, and is able to be powered by AA, NP-F, and USB.